List & Label Cross Platform

 - High-performance export to PDF, images, and other formats

-LLCP is not the right choice if you need:
+LLCP is not the right choice when you need:

 Interactive report design within your application

-LLCP does not include an embedded designer.
-Report templates must be created using the classic Windows-based List & Label Designer.End-user preview dialogs or print functionality
+No embedded designer.
+Templates must be created using the Windows-based List & Label Designer.Interactive preview dialogs

 Important